sjkilts/tinc/_posts/2023-08-16-superficial-you-essay.md

 medium: 'watercolor, ink'
 img: /media/under-standing.jpg
 ---

 do u under stand

-how hard it is
+to put a disclaimer about appropriate use  of content or an age warning
-to put a disclaimer about appropriate use of content or an age warning what is accesibility
+what is accesibility

 murder happening
 grass and lots of little things